 © The Big Game Hunter, Inc. Asheville, NC 2017

 Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
-His work involves executive job search coaching, business life coaching for self-employed people who have a lunatic for a boss and leadership coaching.
-He is the host of “Job Search Radio” and “No BS Job Search Advice Radio,” both available through iTunes and Stitcher.
+His work involves life coaching, as well as executive job search coaching and business life coaching.
+He is the host of “Job Search Radio,” “No BS Job Search Advice Radio,” and his newest show, “No BS Coaching Advice.”

-Are you interested in coaching from me?
-Email me atJeffAltman@TheBigGameHunter.us and put the word, “Coaching” in the subject line.
+Are you interested in 1:1 coaching or interview coaching from me?
+Email me at [email protected] and put the word, “Coaching” in the subject line.